sderosiaux/git-contributor-insights/README.md

 1. **Clone or use local repository** - Works with any Git repository
 2. **Configure vendors** (optional) - Define vendor identification rules in YAML, or use automatic domain classification
 3. **Concurrent analysis** - Processes commits in parallel using goroutines
-4. **Classification** - Identifies vendors by username, email domain, or GitHub company
+4. **Classification** - Identifies vendors by email domain or GitHub company
 5. **Metrics computation** - Calculates commits, lines changed, and contributor counts
 6. **Visualization** - Beautiful terminal output with color-coded results